Techognito/LightlyShaders/README.md

     - [Ukrainian army](https://bank.gov.ua/en/about/support-the-armed-forces)
     - [Humanitarian aid to Ukraine](https://bank.gov.ua/en/about/humanitarian-aid-to-ukraine)

+# This fork is not active
+I have created this fork for contribution back to a-parhom, and to provide testing of LighlyShaders.
+This fork is not intended for active development or to take over the LighlyShaders product.

 # LightlyShaders v3.0
  This is a fork of Luwx's [LightlyShaders](https://github.com/Luwx/LightlyShaders), which in turn is a fork of [ShapeCorners](https://sourceforge.net/projects/shapecorners/).